 PhD CandidateOffice: ISB, 4th Floor

 Research Assistant (University of Montana, Group for Quantitative Study of Snow and Ice)

 Growing up in the suburbs of Boulder, Colorado, I knew that as an adult I would end up somewhere more rural or somewhere more urban, and definitely somewhere with mountains.
 I chose the rural end-member and could not be happier for it.
 Montana is a beautiful, wide open, mountainous place to call home.
 I moved to Bozeman, Montana in 2008 for a master's degree after a year in Vail, Colorado of post-baccalaureate ski town fun and work at a K-12 school.
 Missoula became my home in the fall of 2013 when I started this PhD in glaciology with Dr. Joel Harper and the UM Group for Quantitative Study of Snow and Ice.

 Our interdisciplinary research group employs computer science and geoscience to study the physics of snow and ice, combining field and remotely-sensed data with numerical analysis and computer simulations.
 Field work involves a few weeks each summer on the Greenland ice sheet drilling and instrumenting boreholes to the bed.
 It is exciting work in a beautiful, fascinating landscape.

-Ground penetrating radar data from ground- and airborne-surveys provide images of the ice subsurface.
-My dissertation research integrates these radar data, temperature profiles from our borehole studies, and computer simulations of ice flow to understand how mountainous topography underlying Greenland affects ice deformation.
+Ice penetrating radar data from ground and airborne surveys provide images of the ice subsurface.
+My dissertation research integrates these radar data and computer simulations of ice flow to constrain our understanding of climate-ice interactions and ice flow physics of the Greenland Ice Sheet.

 I am also working with scientists at Glacier National Park (GNP) to synthesize snow and glacier field data previously collected by Joel and collaborators on Sperry Glacier, GNP, Montana.
 I got my start in ice geophyics studying the Lone Peak rock glacier located on Big Sky ski resort property in southwest Montana.